What is ClearCaptions™?

 If you use ClearCaptions on Ensemble, you'll need an Ensemble phone, a phone line and an Internet connection.
 Your service is enabled as soon as you register your Ensemble, PLUS you will automatically have access to ClearCaptions on the web.
 You can also use the service when you download the free ClearCaptions App for your wireless phone or tablet.

 Your IT department can check to see if your Cisco phone installation is compatible with ClearCaptions for Cisco.
-If you use ClearCaptions for Cisco, your company will pay the one-time FCC Access Fee on your behalf, and enable ClearCaptions on your Cisco Phone.

 Once you’ve enabled ClearCaptions, all you need to use captions is a telephone, an Internet connection and a computer.
 If you don't have a computer, you can download the free ClearCaptions app for your device, and use an iPod touch, iPad, iPhone or Android.
 To see your captions and hear your call at the same time on your iPhone or Android, your phone must have both a voice and data plan, and support simultaneous voice and data transmission, or have a Wi-Fi connection.